lmiphay/logitechmediaserver-docker/README.md

 ## Configuration

-Variables in `/etc/logitechmediaserver.conf` (on the host server) allow these settings to be customised:
+Variables in `/etc/lyrionmusicserver.conf` (on the host server) allow these settings to be customised:

-1. logitechmediaserver image version
+1. lyrionmusicserver image version
 2. hostname to be given to the container
 2. directories to mount from the host
 3. ports